 The FY13 budget request for the Department of Defense was the product of an intensive strategy review conducted by the senior military and civilian leaders of the Department with the advice and guidance of President Obama.
-The total request represents a \$614 billion investment in national defense - including a \$525.4 billion request for the Department's base budget, and \$88.5 billion in spending to support our troops in combat.
+The total request represents a \$614 billion investment in national defense - including a \$525.4 billion request for the Department's base budget, and \$88.5 billion in spending for overseas contingency operations.